-Aluminum enclosures for pumps are designed for a wide variety of applications, with irrigation pump covers being one of the most common.
-Safe-T-Cover sees requests for water booster pumps, glycol pumps, air conditioning pump systems and many others.
-In our blog from March 28, 2018, we described a custom project for a nationally known dairy company that needed two large irrigation pump covers.
+Aluminum enclosures for irrigation booster pumps are the most common.
+Safe-T-Cover also sees requests for water booster pumps, glycol pumps, air conditioning pump systems and many others.
+In our irrigation pump cover blog, we described a custom project for a nationally known dairy company that needed two large irrigation pump covers.

 In this blog, we will discuss a recent irrigation booster pump application for a municipality that was much smaller and located in a harsh saltwater environment near the Pacific Ocean.

-WHY WOULD YOU NEED TO COVER A PUMP?
+WHY WOULD YOU NEED TO COVER AN IRRIGATION BOOSTER PUMP?

 Our customers have told us the main reason they need an irrigation cover for their pumps is for protection.
-In some instances, moving the pumps outside saves valuable production space inside the facility.
-Once outside, the pump needs protection from rain, flying debris, vandalism, and freezing temperature conditions.
-When the system goes outside, the aluminum enclosure easily protects your equipment.
+The pump needs protection from rain, flying debris, vandalism, and freezing temperature conditions.

 We were approached by a customer based on the West Coast that needed to replace two small irrigation booster pump covers located on a marina next to the Pacific Ocean.
 The original enclosures were made from mild steel and had rusted out because of the harsh saltwater environment.
 As with most pump enclosures, the customer needed the equipment to be easily accessible for routine maintenance and preferred it have a hinged roof.
 Since these two pump covers were situated next to a condominium building, they favored a dark green exterior to help them blend in with the surrounding landscape.
 Temperatures in this part of the country can reach up to 110 degrees Fahrenheit, so the ability to remove heat was also vital.
 Finally, the enclosures had to keep equipment secure and protected from vandals.